Vigna subterranea: Potential use in probiotic beverage

 Bambara groundnut milk can be fermented with lactic acid bacteria to make a probiotic beverage that not only increase the economic value of the nutritious legume but also help in addressing malnutrition.

 Use as livestock feed

 The Bambara groundnut plays an important role in the diet and culture of populations.
 The leaves, rich in phosphorus, are used for livestock feed.
-Seeds are given to pigs and poultry while leafy stems are used as livestock fodder.
+Seeds are given to pigs and poultry.

 Traditional African medicine

 The Bambara groundnut is used in some traditional African medicine.